 See timlavery.ca for my campaign updates as the election approaches.

 Salmon Arm’s local government election General Voting Day is on Saturday October 15th 2022.

 The dates for advance voting haven’t been announced yet but will be shared once available.

 It’s for a 4 year term running until the next elections in fall 2026.

-I currently represent the City of Salmon Arm on these boards and committees
+I represent the City of Salmon Arm on these boards and committees for 2022.

-A commitment to ongoing leadership: In 2021, I completed the Level 1 Certification in Local Government Leadership after completing Level 1 in 2017.
-These LGLA Leadership Certifications involve workshops, conferences and seminars on governance, financial reporting and legal responsibilities as well as seminars on the many key issues facing local governments in B.C.
+A commitment to ongoing leadership: In 2021, I completed the Level 2 Certification in Local Government Leadership after completing Level 1 in 2017.
+These LGLA Leadership Certifications involve workshops, conferences and seminars on governance, financial reporting and legal responsibilities as well as understanding the many key issues facing local governments in B.C.
 A level can be achieved only once each 4 year term.

-These learning opportunities plus the external relationships with other local governments developed through SILGA, UBCM and the ORL have been incredibly valuable in being a more effective councillor.
+These learning opportunities plus the many external relationships with other local governments I’ve developed through SILGA, UBCM, the CSRD and the ORL have been incredibly valuable in being a more effective councillor.
 If re-elected, I’ll complete the highest certification available – Level 3 – in the upcoming term.
 Continuous Learning is always an ongoing part of leadership.

 Thanks to Salmon Arm residents who have been so engaged in our 2018 local election.